-Completing and returning the CRA questionnaire is a necessary step toward having any overpayment forgiven.
+Completing and returning the permanent hardship kit is a necessary step toward having any overpayment forgiven.

-Whether or not you provide hardship information to the CRA is a decision that only you can make.
+Whether or not you provide hardship information is a decision that only you can make.

-If you do intend to make an application it is strongly recommended that, in addition to the information CRA is requesting, you include the following information in your cover letter.
+If you do intend to make an application it is strongly recommended that, in addition to the information requested in the hardship kit, you include the following information in your cover letter.